chrismatheson/mancjs-angular-talk/README.md

 ###Disclaimer

-Im not doing **all** the work.
+Im not doing **all** the work, you **will** be asked to proffer sugestions for direction and disscussion.
+This session aims for a forum where angular appraoches to problems can be demo'ed abd then have a small comprision to other's (jQurey POJS react backbone ember etc)

-You **will** be asked to proffer sugestions & direction iVendi is a small company with large goals, this is all **real** code, **no** examples
+The talk is not going to show you 'perfect world' code.
+Ivendi is a small operation and we have lots to do in limited time with too few resources - sometimes if the code works we just have to move on without time to reflect, refactor and improve!

 #Approach

 The talk will have a loose flow explaining all the parts that make up the iVendi system.
-Ill attempt to civer as much of this list as possible, but i want to encourage audience participation to guid the journey.
+Ill attempt to cover as much of this list as possible, but i want to encourage audience participation to guid the journey.

 - CQRS Kernel
 - C# API